Ecology of fear: Relationship to post-traumatic stress disorder

-A 2011 paper described how exposure to predators as life-threatening psychological stressors is used in animal models of post-traumatic stress disorder (PTSD); these models are also used to emulate the experience of PTSD in humans and the authors suggested a collaboration between ecologists and neuroscientists to study the "neurological effects of predator-induced fear and stress in animals in the wild."
+A 2011 paper described exposure to predators as a life-threatening psychological stressor used in animal models of post-traumatic stress disorder (PTSD).
+The authors suggested that ecologists and neuroscientists could collaborate in studying the neurological effects of predator-induced fear and stress in wild animals.

-In 2019, a study identified lasting effects on behavior and PTSD-like changes in the brains of wild animals caused by fear-inducing interactions with predators.
+In 2019, a study reported lasting behavioural effects and PTSD-like changes in the brains of wild animals following fear-inducing interactions with predators.

 Human impact

-Studies have found that the fear of humans can have substantial impacts on animal behaviour, including on top predators such as pumas.
-Humans may also create an ecology of fear by reintroducing predators into areas where they no longer live; the moral philosopher Oscar Horta argues against such reintroductions, asserting that they conflict with the well-being and interests of the animals already living in the environment.
+Studies have found that fear of humans can affect animal behaviour.
+Research discussed in Smithsonian Magazine reported that fear of humans can affect apex predators such as pumas.

+The moral philosopher Oscar Horta has argued against some predator reintroductions, contending that they can conflict with the well-being and interests of animals already living in the area by creating or increasing fear and predation risk.